 This course covers the unique challenges and prospective solutions associated with humanitarian logistics in emergency mitigation and preparedness, disaster response, and recovery.
 The course overviews the similarities and the differences between commercial supply chains and humanitarian relief chains, introduces performance metrics, and provides tools for the analysis and design of supply chains for humanitarian critical needs products, as well as for the coordination and teaming of humanitarian organizations.
-It also covers such major issues as material convergence and earmarked financial funds for disasters.
-It discusses recent complex crises such as the Ebola healthcare crisis in western Africa.
+It also covers such major issues as risk management, which is also relevant for business continuity, material convergence, and competition for financial funds for disasters.
+The course overviews recent complex crises as well as other major ones such as Hurricane Katrina, the Haiti earthquake, and the Ebola crisis in western Africa.